Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - by URL : use the VPN except for a list of URLs
 - by inverse split tunnelling : use the VPN only for a list of apps and URLs

+Split tunnelling can be a risk to organizations, as it creates an alternative path from the internal network to the internet.

 ## RADIUS (Remote Access Dial-In User Service)

 RADIUS is a client-server networking protocol to centralize user access authorization.
-It is part of the **802.1x** standard.
+It is part of the **802.1x** framework standard.

 RADIUS clients are networking devices that need to authenticate users (VPN concentrator, router, switch...).
 A RADIUS server is a process running on a UNIX or Windows server that maintains user profiles in a central database.

 RADIUS clients contact the RADIUS server using the RADIUS protocol everytime they need to authenticate a user.

-If users are already setup in Active Directory, we can enable **LDAP** and configure the RADIUS server to be a client using the LDAP server, so users are setup only in Active Directory
+If users are already setup in Active Directory, we can enable **LDAP** and configure the RADIUS server to be a client using the LDAP server, so users are setup only in Active Directory.

 All RADIUS servers have **AAA capabilities** (Authentication / Authorization / Accounting).